DominikSzczesniak/console-tic-tac-toe-app/README.md

 ## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
+- Game supports board sizes of 3-6.
+- Application keeps track of game history in .txt file.
-- Awesome feature 3
+-

 ## Screenshots
-jakies lub gif lub filmik
+jakies screeny, gif lub filmik

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _in progress_.
-Game history is in the making.
+Game history in progress.

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- make it possible to play against a computer.
+- Make it possible to play against a computer.
-- Improvement to be done 2
+- Improve menu.